rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-networks.md

           .apply();
 ```

+Update the other subnet to allow inbound HTTP traffic.

 ### Create a virtual machine on a subnet
 ```java
 // use the existing virtual network and front-end subnet to attach the new VM to the network